estellederrien/python-optimizations/README.md

 -> Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...

 # Precision :
-This is not the only field I 'm working on, I also work on Python Maths probablities, ODES, and machine learning projects.
+This is not the only field I 'm working on, I also work on Python Maths probablities, ODES ( Differential equations), and machine learning projects.
 I will probably create another depot for that.

 # Latest news :